NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_attributes.md

 ## Initialization Data

-You can use this JSON to facilitate the creation the Data Table used to initialize the Combat Attributes.
+You can use this JSON to create and populate Data Table used to initialize the Combat Attributes.

 The Data Table Row type used to create the Attribute Set Data for initialization, `AttributeMetaData`, is provided by the **Gameplay Ability System**.
 Once your Data Table is created, you can import the following JSON to have an initial,